dkwiecien/dkwiecien/README.md

 Customer-centric IT specialist with a knack for understanding business requirements and translating them into scalable and efficient IT solutions.

-Currently I'm working mostly with Vue.js.
-Other technologies I work with:
+Technologies I work with:
 - TypeScript
 - JavaScript
 - Python
 - Microsoft Power BI
 - Java
-- Express.js
+- Spring Boot
 - Tailwind CSS
 - Git, GitHub